Burial: Body positioning

 Burials may be placed in a number of different positions.
 Bodies with the arms crossed date back to ancient cultures such as Chaldea in the 10th century BC, where the "X" symbolized their sky god.
 Later ancient Egyptian gods and royalty, from approximately 3500 B.C. are shown with crossed arms, such as the god Osiris, the Lord of the Dead, or mummified royalty with crossed arms in high and low body positions, depending upon the dynasty.
-The burial of bodies in the extended position, i.e., lying flat with arms and legs straight, or with the arms folded upon the chest, and with the eyes and mouth closed.
+The burial of bodies in the extended position refers to lying flat with arms and legs straight, or with the arms folded upon the chest, and with the eyes and mouth closed.
 Extended burials may be supine (lying on the back) or prone (lying on the front).
-However, in some cultures, being buried face down shows marked disrespect like in the case of the Sioux.
+However, in some cultures, being buried face down shows marked disrespect, like in the case of the Sioux.
 Other ritual practices place the body in a flexed position with the legs bent or crouched with the legs folded up to the chest.
 Warriors in some ancient societies were buried in an upright position.
 In Islam, the body is placed in supine position, hands along the sides and the head is turned to its right with the face towards the Qibla.
 Many cultures treat placement of dead people in an appropriate position to be a sign of respect even when burial is impossible.

 In nonstandard burial practices, such as mass burial, the body may be positioned arbitrarily.
 This can be a sign of disrespect to the deceased, or at least nonchalance on the part of the inhumer, or due to considerations of time and space.

 Orientation

 Most often, a burial will be oriented to a specific direction for religious purposes, as are the case for persons of the Abrahamic faiths.
-Standard Jewish burials are made supine east–west, with the head at the western end of the grave, in order to face Jerusalem.
-In other cases, the body may be buried on a north–south axis, or, simply facing towards the exit of the cemetery or burial grounds.
+Standard Jewish burials are made supine east-west, with the head at the western end of the grave, in order to face Jerusalem.
+In other cases, the body may be buried on a north-south axis, or, simply facing towards the exit of the cemetery or burial grounds.
 This is done in order to facilitate the return to Israel foretold of all those who are resurrected at the end of time following the coming of the Messiah.
-Historically, Christian burials followed similar principles, where the body was placed east–west, to mirror the layout of Christian churches, which were themselves oriented as such for much the same reason; to view the coming of Christ on Judgment day (Eschaton).
+Historically, Christian burials followed similar principles, where the body was placed east-west, to mirror the layout of Christian churches, which were themselves oriented as such for much the same reason; to view the coming of Christ on Judgment day (Eschaton).
 In many Christian traditions, ordained clergy are traditionally buried in the opposite orientation, and their coffins carried likewise, so that at the General Resurrection they may rise facing, and ready to minister to, their people.

 In an Islamic funeral, the grave should be aligned perpendicular to the Qibla (the direction to the Kaaba in Mecca) with the face turned to the right along the Qibla.